 It is common in literature classes to write papers about plays, such as the works of famous playwrights like Shakespeare, Ibsen and Sophocles, to name just a few.
-When writing about plays, as well as all works of literature, it is important to know the guidelines of how to properly write the titles when referring to them in your paper and listing them in your works cited page.
+When writing about plays, as well as all works of literature, it is important to know the guidelines of how to properly write the titles when referring to them in your paper and listing them in the works cited page.
+Knowing how to write a play is one thing, but knowing how to mention plays in a paper is another.
 Since papers about literature are typically written in MLA format, you should know the MLA rules for writing play titles.

 Determine the length of the play.
 The rules for titles of literature depend on the length of the work, and a plays can vary greatly in length.
 A play that consists of only one act is considered a short play, while a play that has more than one act is considered a long play.